IssamDjadja/Cyoa-Project/cave/takeFood.md

+#Food Theif
+---

-# You took the food and dipped as soon as possible so the creature cannot trail your footsteps
+#### You took the food and dipped as soon as possible so the creature cannot trail your footsteps

 ---